SCAPULA ANATOMY

 Costal Surface of the Scapula, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Front surface facing the ribs
+• Front surface facing your ribs

 • Accommodates and provides attachment for the Subscapularis muscle